 Psst!
 To any aspiring volunteers reading this, please don’t hesitate to sign up!
 If a social potato with no coding background was able to contribute, so can you.
 The next run of Code in the Community kicks off soon and the team is always looking for volunteers – find out more and sign up here!

-We’re inspired by and grateful for volunteers like Si Hui who dedicate hours of their weekends to making an impact by getting kids excited about the potential of tech. ♥ If you’re curious about volunteering for Code in the Community, find out more on our website or write to us here!
+We’re inspired by and grateful for volunteers like Si Hui who dedicate hours of their weekends to making an impact by getting kids excited about the potential of tech. ♥ If you’re curious about volunteering for Code in the Community, find out more on our website or write to us at here!